 - Other skills development.
 Examples include delivering a paper at a seminar, organizing an event, attending a conference.

-Besides these resources within the School itself, SAS is a member of the Bloomsbury Postgraduate Skills Network, a shared skills training programme that enables research students in participating institutions to attend training sessions at other member institutions, including UCL, Birkbeck and SOAS.
+Besides these resources within the School itself, SAS is a member of the Bloomsbury Postgraduate Skills Network (BPSN), a shared skills training programme that enables research students in participating institutions to attend training sessions at other member institutions, including UCL, KCL, Birkbeck and SOAS.
 SAS students are encouraged to take advantage of the free training available via BPSN.

 External online research training